EReeves/RE-UI-a-Monogame-GUI/README.md

     ["windowBackground"] = (spriteSheet.Sprite("floatingbackground").SourceRectangle, new[] {20,30,20,20})
 };
 ```
-4. Place your SpriteFonts into a dictionary.
+4. Place your SpriteFonts in a dictionary.
 ```csharp
 var spriteFonts = new Dictionary <string, SpriteFont> {